-(2) Remove the glove box hinge and glove box bin as described in this group.

-(3) Remove the two bezel screws, two latch screws, and one handle screw from the glove box inner door panel.

-(4) Remove the inner door panel from the glove box door.

-(5) Remove the second glove box latch handle screw (Fig. 19).
+- (1) Remove the glove box bin from the glove box door.
+See Glove Box Bin in this group for the procedures. - (2) Remove the two bezel screws, two latch screws, and one handle screw from the glove box inner door panel. - (3) Remove the glove box inner door panel from the glove box outer door panel. - (4) Remove the screw that secures the glove box latch and handle to the inside of the glove box outer door panel (Fig. 20).

-Fig. 19 Glove Box Latch and Handle Remove/Install
+Fig. 20 Glove Box Latch and Handle Remove/Install